rwaldheim/ecdpt/docs/index.md

 The exact format and which values are present are configurable within the Arbin software.
 In order for the program to execute corrrectly, the values marked with a (\*) should be present.

-Some other inputs that are optional, depending on the desired outputs, are the **area of the limiting electrode**, **weight percent of active material in the limiting electrode**, and the **capacity of the limiting active material**.
+All other inputs are optional, depending on the desired outputs.

 ### Outputs

 Now that we've established what the required inputs are, what does the program generate?

 Regardless of inputs selected, the program will generate a directory (folder) in which all data will be placed, then a subdirectory for each cell analyzed.
-If select graphs are chosen to be generated, these will create directories of their own within each respective cell's folder.

 In its default state, the program will generate numerous data files placed throughout this file system.
-At the highest level (in the main folder), there will be three files generated: **[directory name] Total.csv**, **[directory name] dQdV Data.csv**, and **[cell name] Cycle Facts.csv**.
-The **Total** file will contain all the raw data imported for each cell, concatenated into one large file.
+At the highest level (in the main folder), there will be four files generated: **[directory name] Total.csv**, **[directory name] dQdV Data.csv**, **[directory name] Cycle Facts.csv**, and **[directory name] Summary.csv**.
+The **Total** file will contain all the raw data imported for each cell, concatenated into one large file for easy import into other analyzers.
 The contents of the remaining files are as follows:

 <table>
   <tr>